jakenguyen0118/pokemon-crud/README.md

 ## Setup/Configure the models in the models folder

-Setup the controller with the following functions:
+Setup the model with the following functions:

 - getAllPokemon
 - getPokemonById